-- 4. The TWSC and the fishing schools to continue to improve the awareness of the Wadden Sea World Heritage values and vulnerability, location of closed areas, their need and potential benefits, ecosystem-compatible and sustainable fishing techniques and fishing gear, waste prevention and the problems associated with marine litter (e.g. ghost nets, dolly ropes).
-This can be accompanied by information to the broad public through visitor and information centres, and the work of the International Wadden Sea School (IWSS). - 5.
-The TWSC to encourage the science and fisheries sectors to develop and test new methods and practices in areas with existing/current fisheries, e.g. further sustainable and ecosystem-compatible fishing techniques and practices with the aim of reducing impacts on the sea bottom and by-catch, and to share the knowledge gained to foster their implementation. - 6.
-The TWSC to through the trilateral groups responsible for science and fish to initiate fish research (e.g. quantity and quality, ecosystem function, nursery function for juvenile fish, endangered species, food chain) to support the OUV and sustainable management. - 7.
-The TWSC to produce a coordinated proposal to contribute to reaching the objective of the EU Biodiversity Strategy for
+- 3. The TWSC and the fishing schools to continue to improve the awareness of the Wadden Sea World Heritage values and vulnerability, scientific basis, location and objectives of no-take areas, ecosystem-compatible and sustainable fishing techniques and fishing gear, waste prevention and the potential problems associated with marine litter (e.g. lost gear, dolly ropes) and the importance of fisheries for local and sustainable food security.
+This can be accompanied by information to the broad public through visitor and information centres, and the work of the International Wadden Sea School (IWSS). - 4.
+The TWSC through the trilateral groups responsible for research and fisheries to initiate fisheries research projects.
+Including encouraging the science sector, the fisheries sector and the site managers to develop and test new methods and practices in areas with existing/current fisheries, e.g. further sustainable and ecosystem-compatible fishing techniques and practices with the aim of reducing impacts on the sea bottom and bycatch, and to share the knowledge gained to foster their implementation. - 5.
+The TWSC to through the trilateral groups responsible for science and fish to initiate fish research (e.g. quantity and quality, ecosystem function, no-take zones, nursery function for juvenile fish, endangered species, historic most important types of fisheries taking place and the potential upcoming types of fisheries in the Wadden Sea, especially shrimp fisheries and blue mussel fisheries (and other forms of fishing with potential negative impacts on the ecosystem or species) which are gathered by the national competent fisheries authorities.
+This should be complemented by geographic and legislative information no-take areas within the World Heritage Site.

-2030 of at least one third of the protected area for strict protection.
+- species and habitats occurrence, food web) to support the OUV and sustainable management. - 6.
+The TWSC to produce a coordinated proposal to contribute to reaching the objective of the EU Biodiversity Strategy for 2030 of at least one third of the protected area of the Wadden Sea for strict protection.
+[To be aligned with the Wilhelmshaven Declaration]